zenobio93/seat-docs/docs/installation/manual/centos.md

 ### SeAT Setup

 With SeAT downloaded, we need to configure it.
 There are a number of configuration tasks needed.
 These include editing the applications `.env` file as well as running some commands that setup and seed the database.
-A configuration value reference can be found [here](/guides/admin/env_reference/).
+A configuration value reference can be found [here].

 #### .env setup